 Abstract Class Design

-X DO NOT define public or protected internal constructors in abstract types.
+Do not define public or protected internal (Protected Friend in Visual Basic) constructors in abstract types.